 It’s important to remember that businesses stick to their devised payment schedules.
 Any delays that you experience shouldn’t be taken personally.
 With that said, an automated reminder when payment is 10-20 days past due is a gentle way of bringing attention to an invoice that may have gone unrecorded or is missing information.

 Late fees aren’t worth the effort.
 Businesses tend to pay on their own terms.
 Any late fees you try to implement will more often than not just go unpaid.
-Moreover, trying to assess your customer with late fees will encourage them to look for a different service provider.
+Moreover, trying to assess your customers with late fees will encourage them to look for a different service provider.

 If you have B2B customers, consider utilizing the solutions mentioned above for late payment troubleshooting or to implement a proactive approach that prevents late payments altogether.
 Understanding that late payments from B2B customers are process-related will help you determine the most efficient approach.
 In the next article of this series, we will cover late payment solutions for your B2C customers.